HomeBlog

 Reaching higher levels of DLP maturity requires deliberate investment in both technology and organizational change.
 For security leaders, the following steps can help move the needle:

-- Assess your current visibility.
-Start with a comprehensive data discovery effort to understand where sensitive data resides, how it moves, and who has access.
+• Assess your current visibility.
+Start with a data discovery effort to understand where sensitive data resides, how it moves, and who has access.

-- Leverage behavioral analytics.
-Use tools that provide context for user activity, enabling the detection of insider threats and anomalous behavior.
+• Use behavioral analytics.
+Adopt tools that provide context for user activity, enabling the detection of insider threats and anomalous behavior.

 The goal isn't to jump overnight from immature to advanced, but to make steady, measurable progress that strengthens both security and business outcomes.

 DLP maturity is about more than passing audits.
-It’s about knowing whether your organization can detect insider threats, prevent data exfiltration, and adapt to evolving risks without compromising trust or productivity.
-The Data Security Maturity Model provides a roadmap for making this journey.
+It's about knowing whether your organization can detect insider threats, prevent data exfiltration, and adapt to evolving risks without compromising trust or productivity.
+The Data Security Maturity Model provides a roadmap for making that journey, and a compliant program isn't the same thing as a resilient one.

 Ready to understand your own DLP maturity level?
 Download Data Loss Prevention For Dummies from Cyberhaven to learn how to benchmark your current program, identify gaps, and take practical steps toward building a data security strategy that's truly resilient.